jaschaephraim/wp-framework/README.md

 A framework for my personal Wordpress projects.

 Because it is intended mainly for my personal use, it may not be obvious how to make use of these files.
-However, I have made an effort to provide inline documentation to allow anyone to use it.
+However, I have made an effort to provide inline documentation to allow anyone to try.

 ## Files